CartoDB/basemap-styles/README.md

 This repository has working copies of basemap cartographic styles for different targets

+## Source data

+The styles are based on current version of OpenMapTiles data schema and vector tiles: openmaptiles.org/schema

 ## The cartography

 All the styles are "soft" in a sense that they are meant to be used as background or basemap below data layers.
 These are not really meant to be used as stand-alone map by itself, something you'l get from Google, Here and other general maps.